Logical limit laws for Mallows random permutations: Overview of proof methods

 \section{Overview of proof methods}

-\textbf{Proof Sketch of Theorem~\ref{thm:logical_limits}:} Theorem~\ref{thm:logical_limits} concerns $\TOOB$ and as such we consider the logic containing a single binary relation symbol $R$.
-The proof of Theorem~\ref{thm:logical_limits} will rely on the following observations: Firstly, given any sentence $\phi \in \TOOB$ and $\pi \in S_n$ the vector \FS{of cycle counts} $(C_1(\pi_n),\ldots, C_n(\pi_n))$ completely determines whether or not $\pi_n\models \phi$ \FS{(where $C_i(\pi_n)$ denotes the number of $i$--cycles in $\pi_n$)}.
-Secondly, it follows from the Hanf-Locality Theorem for bounded degree structures (Theorem~\ref{thm:hanf_general}) that for any fixed $\phi \in \TOOB$ there exists an $h \in \bN$ such that for any $t \in \bN$ and $n,m\geq h$, the sentence $\phi$ cannot distinguish between the disjoint union of $n$ cycles of length $t$ and the disjoint union of $m$ cycles of length $t$.
+\textbf{Proof Sketch of Theorem~\ref{thm:logical_limits}:} The proof of Theorem~\ref{thm:logical_limits} will rely on the following observations: Firstly, given any sentence $\phi \in \TOOB$ and $\pi \in S_n$ the vector \FS{of cycle counts} $(C_1(\pi_n),\ldots, C_n(\pi_n))$ completely determines whether or not $\pi_n\models \phi$ \FS{(where $C_i(\pi_n)$ denotes the number of $i$--cycles in $\pi_n$)}.
+Secondly, it follows from the Hanf-Locality Theorem for bounded degree structures (stated as Theorem~\ref{thm:hanf_general} below) that for any fixed $\phi \in \TOOB$ there exists an $h \in \bN$ such that for any $t \in \bN$ and $n,m\geq h$, the sentence $\phi$ cannot distinguish between the disjoint union of $n$ cycles of length $t$ and the disjoint union of $m$ cycles of length $t$.
 Moreover, this $h$ can be selected such that $\phi$ additionally cannot distinguish between two cycles both of length at least $h$.

-In the $q=1$ case where $\Pi_n\sim\Mallows(n,q)$ is selected uniformly from $S_n$, Arratia and Tavar\'{e}~\cite{Arratia} show that $( C_1(\Pi_n),\ldots, C_b(\Pi_n) )$ converges to a vector of independent Poisson random variables if and only if $b(n)=o(n)$ (Theorem \ref{thm:arratia}).
-This allows us to conclude that $\Pi_n$ will contain at least one cycle of length at least $h$ a.a.s., and that the limit probability for any of the finite \FS{number of} outcomes of $(\min\{C_1(\pi) , h\} , \ldots, \min \{ C_{h-1}(\pi), h\}) $ is well--defined, yielding the convergence law.
-(Here and in the rest of the paper, a.a.s.~stands for ``asymptotically almost surely''.
-That is, holding with a probability that tends to one as $n\to\infty$.)